microsoft/trident/trident_api/docs/trident-api.md

 **Description:** The SHA256 checksum of the image.

 This is used to verify the integrity of the image.

+Accepted values:

+- 64-character hexadecimal string (case insensitive)

-The checksum is a 64 character hexadecimal string.
-Temporarily, you can pass `ignored` to skip the checksum verification.
+- `ignored` to skip the checksum verification

 ##### <a name="storage_images_items_targetId"></a>6.4.1.3.
 Property `HostConfiguration > storage > images > images items > targetId`